bookofproofs/bookofproofs.github.io/_sources/history/19th-century/allardice.md

 8. Allardice's work on electrical networks was highly influential and contributed to a new way of representing and analyzing the data.
 9. He was also a founder of the Institute for Computational Mathematics, which brought together computer-related research from around the world.

 Born 2 March 1862, Edinburgh, Scotland.
-Died 6 May1928, Palo Alto, California, USA.
+Died 6 May 1928, Palo Alto, California, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Allardice/)